-The rise in hematopoietic stem cell transplantation procedures along with increasing investments in stem cell-based research further propel the stem cell banking.
+The rise in hematopoietic stem cell transplantation procedures along with increasing investments in stem cell-based research further propel stem cell banking.

 However, the high operational costs of stem cell banking and legal and ethical issues during the collection of stem cells along with stringent regulatory frameworks and lack of acceptance and awareness may hinder the market progress.

-By source, the global stem cell banking market is segmented into placental stem cells, adipose tissue-derived stem cells, bone marrow-derived stem cells, human embryo-derived stem cells, dental pulp-derived stem cells, and other stem cell sources.
+By source, the global stem cell banking market is segmented into placental stem cells, adipose tissue-derived stem cells, bone marrow-derived stem cells, human embryo-derived stem cells, dental pulp derived stem cells, and other stem cell sources.

-The placental stem cells share holds the most significant segment and is expected to have the highest growth rate, owing to the overall rise in the number of placental and cord banks worldwide, particularly in the US and Europe combined with growing public awareness on the potential of therapeutic with stem cells.
+The placental stem cells share holds the most significant segment and is expected to have the highest growth rate, owing to the overall rise in the number of placental and cord banks worldwide, particularly in the US and Europe combined with growing public awareness of the potential of therapeutic with stem cells.

-These stem cells can be used in treating a wide range of disorders such as leukemia, sickle cell disease, lymphoproliferative disorders, multiple myeloma, etc. For instance, the National Institutes of Health is currently funding 200 plus clinical trials with cord blood in the United States alone.
+These stem cells can be used in treating a wide range of disorders such as leukemia, sickle cell disease, lymphoproliferative disorders, multiple myeloma, etc. For instance, the National Institutes of Health is currently funding 200 plus clinical trials with the cord blood in the United States alone.

 By service, the market is segmented into preservation and storage, analysis, processing, collection, and transportation.

 The processing sector holds the most substantial share in this market, but collection and transportation services are gaining motivation.
-The preservation & storage share is anticipated to be the fastest growing segment, owing to the growing adoption of stem cell banking services in significant countries coupled with the high market penetration of stem cell banking services.
+The preservation & storage share is anticipated to be the fastest-growing segment, owing to the growing adoption of stem cell banking services in significant countries coupled with the high market penetration of stem cell banking services.

 The growing adoption of precision medicine particularly in developed countries and increasing public concerns regarding the clinical misuse of stored stem cell samples influence the private banks’ sector.
-However, the number of public banks present are more than private banks.
+However, the number of public banks present is more than private banks.

 By application, the global stem cell banking market is segmented into cerebral palsy, thalassemia, leukemia, diabetes, autism, and others.
 Leukemia holds the most significant share due to its high prevalence and the immense potential of cord blood and tissues for the treatment of patients.